In French Renaissance opulence, the department store fills the entire street. Magasin sustains 98 stores throughout the kingdom.

 Notice the easy-to-read clocks and Departures screens at every eatery, so you don't have to worry during your meal.

-After all, meals should be savored in Denmark!
-(Flying to Denmark, we noticed that JFK Airport lacked any clocks in its departure terminalor waiting area!!... something that all other countries seem to know how to do).
+(JFK Airport lacks clocks in its departure terminal... something all other countries seem to know how to do).

-You can even get a haircut by stylists in the airport.
+You can get a haircut in the airport.
 You can have meetings in conference rooms.
 A Japanese eatery had trendy conveyer belts of food.
-The city's best organic bakery and coffeehouse were there.
+The city's best organic bakery and coffeehouse was there.

-Back in New York City, unchanged problems plagued my local subway station (RECENTLY reopened after 6-month renovation, yet continuously closed for more work), while ticket machines didn't work and a typically-huge delay existed between (overpaid) manually-operated trains.
+Back in New York City, unchanged problems plagued our local subway station (reopened after a 6-month renovation, yet continuously closed for more work).
+Ticket machines didn't work, and a huge delay existed between (overpaid) manually-operated trains.

 I brought a tin of Danish butter-cookies to my coworkers, and they devoured them.
 Made in Denmark, their buttery goodness was delicious.
 True to Danish values, there were no fillers, additives, preservatives, or artificial colors/flavors.